oscarert2/ModernaLogPinger/README.md

 INPUT_FILE_NAME: The name of the CSV file containing the list of IP addresses and their locations.
 OUTPUT_FILE_NAME: The name of the file to log the results to.
 If not specified, the script will generate a file name based on the current date and time.

+How to run

+When running for the first time, run the install.bat file.

+if not, run the run.bat file.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.